Gold Prospectivity Mapping in Tanzania: A Remote Sensing Case Study by Farmonaut

 Interpretation of Results

-The non-random distribution of anomalies suggested structural controls on mineralization, likely along regional faults or shear zones.
+The non-random distribution of anomalies suggested structural controls on mineralisation, likely along regional faults or shear zones.
 These geological features, common in gold systems, served as conduits for hydrothermal fluids, enhancing the prospectivity of identified targets.
-The alignment of anomalies with known geological structures validated Farmonaut’s methodology.
+The alignment of anomalies with SAR-derived lineaments and magnetic geophysical anomalies further validated Farmonaut’s multi-sensor methodology.
+Artisanal mining signals co-located with high-GPI anomalies additionally confirmed the empirical gold endowment of several target areas.

 Strengths of the Methodology

-1. Temporal Analysis: By analyzing multi-year data and comparing seasonal composites, Farmonaut filtered out transient features like vegetation or soil moisture.
-The temporal stability metric ensured only persistent, geologically significant signals were prioritized, reducing false positives.
+- Temporal Analysis: By analysing multi-year data and comparing seasonal composites, Farmonaut filtered out transient features like vegetation flush or soil moisture changes.
+The temporal stability metric (Coefficient of Variation) ensured only persistent, geologically significant signals were prioritised, reducing false positives.

-2. Enhanced Prioritization Score: The multi-criteria scoring system integrated alteration intensity, spatial extent, temporal stability, and seasonal contrast.
-This nuanced ranking allowed exploration teams to focus on targets with optimal characteristics, maximizing efficiency.
+- Enhanced Prioritisation Score: The multi-criteria scoring system integrated alteration intensity, spatial extent, temporal stability, seasonal contrast, structural coherence, thermal anomaly, geobotanical stress, and geophysical response.
+This nuanced ranking allowed exploration teams to focus on targets with optimal characteristics, maximising efficiency.

-These strengths dramatically increased target confidence and minimized the risk of wasted field resources.
+These strengths dramatically increased target confidence and minimised the risk of wasted field resources.

-Keywords: Structural controls, temporal analysis, prioritization score, gold exploration efficiency.
+Keywords: Structural controls, multi-sensor fusion, temporal analysis, prioritisation score, detectability index, gold exploration efficiency.

 Benefits of Remote Sensing for Gold Exploration